BanuTejaChalla/SpurC-/README.md

 ## Overview

-SpurC++ is a lightweight and beginner-friendly C/C++ code editor built using Python’s tkinter.
-It offers syntax highlighting, file operations, a compilation console, and a clean retro-style theme inspired by personal customization preferences.
+SpurC++ is a lightweight, beginner-friendly C/C++ code editor built using Python’s `tkinter`.
+It features syntax highlighting, basic file operations, a compilation console, and a clean retro-style theme inspired by Tottenham Hotspur, reflecting personal customization preferences.

+Please note that SpurC++ is designed for simplicity and learning purposes.
+It is best suited for small programs and not intended for managing large-scale C/C++ projects.

 ## Motivation